stautuan/learn-go/ch1-variables.md

 - `complex64 complex128`

-Unless you have specific needs, these should be used as the "standard" sizes:
+Unless you have specific needs or concerned about _performance_ and _memory usage_, the "standard" types should be used to avoid confusion and maintain code readability:

 - `int`
+- `float64`

+and "standard" sizes:

+- `int`
 - `uint`
-- `float`
+- `float64`
 - `complex128`

 ## Converting Types